xumzheng/microsoft-graph-docs/api-reference/beta/api/managedtenants-managementactiontenantdeploymentstatus-changedeploymentstatus.md

 ---

 # managementActionTenantDeploymentStatus: changeDeploymentStatus

 Namespace: microsoft.graph.managedTenants

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Changes the tenant level deployment status for the management action.
+Changes the status for the [management template step deployment](../resources/managedtenants-managementtemplatestepdeployment.md) resources.
 This information is used to provide insights into what management actions are in a specific state.
-As example there might be a plan to apply the require multi-factor authentication for admins, so it would be ideal to change the status to planned to reflect the appropriate status.
+As example there might be a plan to deploy the require multi-factor authentication for admins, so it would be ideal to change the status to planned to reflect the appropriate status.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type|Permissions (from least to most privileged)|